BS in Media Science

 -Please note that students cannot double major between Advertising, Media Science, and Public Relations, due to a shared core experience.

 While 48 credits are required within the College of Communication, students are encouraged to take the majority of the remainder of their courses, both in and out of the Hub, in areas outside of their major in order to augment their academic experience with the professional aspects of their major.
-Minors and dual degrees in other BU schools and colleges, while not required, are strongly recommended.

 Students in the College of Communication can count no more than 52 credits (13 courses) in their home department, on the Charles River Campus, toward the degree program.
 This would include CO 201.